MPDS

 The MPDS application programming interface (API) presents the materials data of the PAULING FILE database online in the machine-readable formats, suitable for automated processing.
 The intended audience is software engineers and data scientists.
 The API is available by a subscription (SLA).
 To start using the API the reader needs a valid API key from the MPDS account.
 We encourage to contact us for opening such the account.

-Some parts of data are opened and freely available.
+Some parts of the data are opened and freely available.
 In particular, these are: (a) cell parameters - temperature diagrams and cell parameters - pressure diagrams, (b) all data for compounds containing both Ag and K, (c) all data for binary compounds of oxygen, (d) all data generated by machine learning, and (e) all data generated by first-principles calculations.

 A tech-savvy reader may also explore Jupyter notebooks (also in Binder) and kickoff Python demos.
 Important: using the API keys within the third-party environment like Binder is potentially insecure and should be done with the greatest care.
+On the other hand, should the reader be not familiar with the materials science, just wishing to crunch the data, this quick tutorial can be recommended.

 §1.
 Downloading data